christophsax/seasonal/README.md

 Alternatively, the R-Call can be modified manually in the lower left panel.
 Press 'Run Call' to re-estimate the model and to adjust the options selectors, the output, and the summary.
-With the 'To Console' button, `view` is closed and an updated model returned to the \proglang{R} console.
+With the 'To Console' button, `view` is closed and an updated model returned to the R console.
 The 'Static' button substitutes automatic procedures by their corresponding static spec-argument options, in the same way as the `static` function.